 - Increase network performance

 Improve visibility and monitoring

-Network segmentation allows you to introduce more points in the network where traffic can be inspected, counted, and monitored.
+Network segmentation improves network visibility by allowing you to introduce more points in the network where traffic can be inspected, counted, and monitored.
 For example, ensuring east-west traffic flows through a core router allows you to monitor traffic flowing between subnets.

 By ensuring different groups of devices pass through a firewall, you can apply access control lists to the traffic and enable the concept of least privilege.
-It also allows the traffic to be inspected by security tools for potential threats.
+It also allows the traffic to be inspected by security tools such as the network traffic analysis tool that can evaluate for potential threats.

 Reduce the blast radius during an outage or attack